clearlinux/clear-linux-documentation/source/guides/network/wifi.rst

 :ref:`live installer <bare-metal-install-desktop>` image, your Wi-Fi settings will be added to your system during the installation process.

-NetworkManager provides three simple methods for configuring Wi-Fi.
+NetworkManager provides three simple methods for configuring Wi-Fi: Desktop, CLI, and TUI. :command:`wpa_supplicant` is also available if your prefer a more lightweight installation.

 .. contents::
    :local: